-With a cute, warm back garden open for outdoor dining, this Brentford pub that prides itself on a very serious selection of craft beer and tinned fish has resumed its Sunday roasts, with the likes of lamb with hummus and a thyme and pomegranate gravy; trad beef with horseradish and red wine; and a roast pork heady with fennel seed.
+With a cute, warm back garden, this Brentford pub that prides itself on a very serious selection of craft beer and tinned fish is also strong on Sunday roasts, with the likes of lamb with hummus and a thyme and pomegranate gravy; trad beef with horseradish and red wine; and a roast pork heady with fennel seed.

 The Harwood Arms

 This Fulham pub’s Sunday roast is one of the most renowned in the city, and chef Jake Leach has continued that acclaim after taking over from Sally Abé.
 The £65 menu offers three courses, with a fine, nifty sea bream tartare on the starters and the old steadies of lamb shoulder, Iberico pork loin, and Belted Galloway beef sirloin on the mains.
-Desserts are a highlight, with meticulous craft going into a strawberry parfait with meringues and almonds, or a delicate custard flan with a gossamer top layer of rose jelly.
+Desserts are a highlight, with meticulous craft going into a mandarin trifle with gingerbread, or a delicate custard flan with a plum jam.
 Make sure to drop some extra £ on a venison scotch egg.

-This Lambeth Road institution is taking bookings by phone for its coveted outside tables with the motto “Bring on the Salt Marsh lamb shoulders!”
-A pretty good example of the vibe here come Sunday, featuring provençal short rib with macaroni cheese for two; a vegetarian lasagna, and more, now ready for indoor diners.
+This Lambeth Road institution says things like “bring on the Salt Marsh lamb shoulders,” which is a pretty good example of the vibe here come Sunday, featuring provençal short rib with macaroni cheese for two; a vegetarian lasagna, and more.